The Black/African American Healthcare Experience: Where Disparities Persist and Why It Matters

 6) Cancer and HIV Outcomes

-Across many cancer types, Black patients exhibit lower survival—even after accounting for stage and income—due to later diagnoses, care quality differences, and structural barriers to guideline-concordant treatment.
+Across many cancer types, Black patients exhibit lower survival—even after accounting for stage and income—due to later diagnoses, care quality differences, and structural barriers to guideline concordant treatment.
 National data show higher cancer death rates and consistently lower 5-year survival relative to White patients; importantly, survival gaps shrink when care processes are redesigned to ensure equitable, guideline-based therapy and barrier removal (transportation, navigation, cost support).
-Black people account for 43% of HIV deaths among those diagnosed and are less likely to be linked to, retained in, and suppressed by treatment—a treatment access and continuity problem more than a biology problem. [kff.org] [cdc.gov]
+Black people account for 43% of HIV deaths among those diagnosed and are less likely to be linked to, retained in, and suppressed by treatment—a treatment access and continuity problem more than a biological indicator. [kff.org] [cdc.gov]

 7) Mistrust and Lived Experience

-Jennifer works as a therapist (clinical assessor/clinician) during the day, and also serves as a professor teaching in social work programs.
+We wanted to dig into the intricacies of the relationship with healthcare and Black community by interviewing experts who experience these realities firsthand.
+We interviewed Jennifer who works as a therapist (clinical assessor/clinician) during the day and also serves as a professor teaching in social work programs.
 Specifically, she teaches full-time in the evening at Chicago State University in their social work master’s program and works as an adjunct professor for an MSW program in Aurora, IL.

 Concrete examples of this bias showing up in their care include: